Skip to main content

 • Check the command output for detailed error messages

-• Results are written back to your source table with success/error indicators
+• Results of data load operations are written back to your source table with success/error indicators

 Security Recommendations